epinio/docs/docs/installation/install_epinio.md

 ### Container Registry

-When Epinio builds a container image for an application from source, it needs to store that image in container registry.
+When Epinio builds a container image for an application from source, it needs to store that image in a container registry.
 Epinio installs a container registry on the cluster when `.Values.containerregistry.enabled` is `true` (default).

 <!--TODO: Not sure about using a hashed blob, is that OK?
 Presumably to guarantee a line number reference?-->